austin020269/Neural_Network_Cahrity_Analysis/README.md

 3. What steps did you take to try and increase model performance?

 ## Summary
 I was unable to obtain the 75% accuracy target.
-Options that could be changed and may yield a higher accuracy would be using a differtn activation function or using a different number of number layer/neuron combination.
+Options that could be changed and may yield a higher accuracy would be using a different activation function or using a different number of layer/neuron combinations.